 The review enables an orderly boundary

 The purpose of the review is to provide an up-to-date and orderly documentation of the national boundary's location and how it is marked.
-During the boundary review, the boundary commission is working with restoring, painting yellow and measuring the boundary markers.
-A five-metre-wide clearing are (below the tree line) cut down and made free of trees and shrubs.
+During the review of the boundary, the boundary commission is working with restoring, painting yellow and measuring the boundary markers.
+A five-metre-wide clearing is (below the tree line) cut down and made free of trees and shrubs.

 The Swedish Boundary Commission